ilyassFouih/angular-dev-test-task/README.md

             <app-forcast-table-ui [cityColumn]="cityColumn" [TemperaturesColumns]="TempColumns" ></app-forcast-table-ui>
         </app-dynamic-forcast-table></app-dynamic-forcast-table>
     ```
     -   We need to integrate NGRX.
     -   Type and search component for searching and displying cities.
+    -   NgBootstrap for the UI (simple and fast)
 -   [] Dev excution
     -   [] Architecture & generating components.
     -   [] UI
     -   [] state & logic